omelentjeff/chatter/README.md

 ## Demo
 You can create a couple of accounts and try the chat features yourself (use incognito mode or 2 different browsers to login with multiple users) or search for 'otto' and send me a message!

+## Key Features
+- Strong user authentication and authorization
+- Real-time messaging with other users
+- See when other users are typing a message for you

+- ## Pictures coming soon